bioinformatics-polito/EGAsubmitter/README.md

 After you have completed all the .yaml files, please copy them in *dataset/user_folder/metadata/yaml/* folder.

 # Pre-Submission:
-Once you copied all .yaml files and the .csv with all samples informations, you should be able to launch
+Once you copied all .yaml files and the .csv with all samples information, you should be able to launch
 `$ ./metadataSubmission.sh `
 It asks you only one last information, that is the type of the files you have transferred: pick the right number from the prompted list.
 Note that a backup of the Submission ID is saved in the dataset/user_folder/SubmissionID_backup folder with the current date, in order to allow you to access the submission project in case you need it to modify/delete/whatever the objects you submitted.